Gurmeet Choudhary: One Learns A Lot From Historical Shows, Films | Glamsham

-Asked Gurmeet why shows such as the Ramayana and Mahabharat do so well?

-The actor, who gained stardom playing Lord Rama in the 2008 TV show ‘Ramayana’ alongside his wife Debina, told IANS: “Our history teaches us a lot of things.
+The actor, who gained stardom playing Lord Rama in the 2008 TV show ‘Ramayana’ alongside his wife Debina, said: “Our history teaches us a lot of things.
 Good content means that you bring out good stories in front of people.
 ‘Ramayana’ and ‘Mahabharat’ are very big stories.

 “All the stories have one story and a story like this comes on television people love it.
 So, if you see any historical films or series… People love watching it and one learns a lot from it,” added the 39-year-old actor.